Chapter V4: ESA & employed earners

 V4027

-Net earnings are gross earnings less (1)
+Net earnings are gross earnings less (1)1. income tax and

 2. Class 1 NI contributions and